markveligod/WardenSystem/README.md

 ![Image](https://github.com/markveligod/WardenSystem/blob/main/Assets/API.png)

+## Threads
+Since version 1.3, I have added a cluster on a other thread and switching is done in Project Settings -> Game -> WardenSettings.
+Attention!!!
+Unreal Engine works very poorly on other threads with actor spawning, object creation, etc.  Be careful when using the system on a separate thread
+By default, I have set cluster processing to GameThread

 ## 📫 Other <a name="Other"></a>
 :bangbang: Attention: If you can improve my trash code then make a pull request.